seanmull/vimwiki/index.md

 ## In work

 -   [x] 15 of typing, focus on speed and numbers, special characters
+-   [ ] Try to get dadbod working.
 -   [ ] Discussion regarding [live and the Devops work statement](live and the Devops work statement) Add the notes from later
 -   [ ] [Set up wsl](Set up wsl)
--   [ ] Get gift for najju.
+-   [X] Get gift for najju.
 Spa voucher?.
 [Come up with message to send najju.](Come up with message to send najju.)
--   [ ] Ask paul if I can do christmas work from home.
 -   [ ] Come up with some [self study program](self study program) that I can do on the side.

 ## Roadmap